ASingham/MMAN4020_T3_2022_Purple_House/README.md

 1. Launch Arduino IDE application and from the cloned/downloaded repo, open:
     #### `OneSensorOLEDAskSensorSetup.ino`

+2. Navigate within the `OneSensorOLEDAskSensorSetup.ino` file to lines `19` and `20` showing:
+    ```sh
+    // const char* ssid = "NotThisOne"; // Wifi SSID
+    // const char* password = "CantFollowInstructions?"; // Wifi Password
+    ```

+3. Edit the characters in inverted commas within these two lines to reflect the Wi-Fi SSID network name and the Wi-Fi password that the device is to be connected to.

 2. As before, plug the device into the computer using the USB cable, and select both the board and the port from the Tools menu.
     ```sh
     Tools>Board>Board>Adafruit ESP32 Feather